Your cookie preferences

 You should contact the admin team and let them know and we will try to re-arrange your appointment for another time.

 You must let us know if you are unable to attend your appointment, as this could then be offered to another patient.
-If you do not attend, you will be discharged from the service.
+If you do not attend and do not contact us, you may be discharged from the service.
 If you then want to make a further appointment, you will have to make a new referral to the service.

 Once the child’s level of need has been assessed, the therapist will either